Ucommerce for Kentico Accelerator Installation Guide

 - Kentico E-commerce section in the main application navigation

-- Invoice details under activites in contact management area
+- Invoice details under activities in contact management area

-Kentico commerce macro conditions that are still present but has no value:
+Kentico commerce macro conditions that are still present but have no value:

-Activity types that are still present but has no value:
+Activity types that are still present but have no value:

 - Product added to shopping cart